-In our last post, I wrote about various types of medical writing you can do as a physician freelancer.
+In my last post, I wrote about various types of medical writing you can do as a physician freelancer.
 This article is full of info about how to get started.

 Getting started in freelance medical writing